MWT Cymru

 A Good Day Out- Mini Donkey Walks

 Press trips can vary depending on the request, but may tie in with Visit Wales' latest marketing campaigns (such as their Years of… initiatives).
 The regional marketing we undertake for Mid Wales always aims to dovetail and support the national campaign.
-2021 is the Year of Outdoors.
+2021 was the Year of Outdoors.

 Mid Wales is the perfect place to try something new, experience rural life and enjoy the great outdoors.